 Action points for Part one:

-- Update your induction process for staff to include reference to:
+- Update the induction process for staff to include reference to:

 - the safeguarding response to children who go missing from education

-- Update your child protection policy (and any related policies) to clarify the list of children who may benefit from early help and may be in need of safeguarding
+- Update the child protection policy (and any related policies) to clarify the list of children who may benefit from early help and may be in need of safeguarding support.

-- Update your child protection policy to ensure it is clear that staff should not assume that somebody else will take action and share information that might be critical in keeping children safe.
-It should be clear this is everyone’s
+- Update the child protection policy to emphasise that concerns regarding child welfare should be acted upon ‘immediately’ and to ensure it is clear that staff should not assume that somebody else will take action.
+The child protection policy should also make clear that all staff should share information that might be critical in keeping children safe – It should be clear that this is everyone’s responsibility.

 Part two – The management of safeguarding